CHSS Advice Line

 0808 801 0899

 The Advice Line service is free and confidential.
-Our specialist Advice Line nurses provide a qualified, supportive listening ear and all our health advice is based on current Scottish and UK medical guidelines.
+Our specialist Advice Line practitioners provide a qualified, supportive listening ear and all our health advice is based on current Scottish and UK medical guidelines.
 Here are just a few of the ways we can help:

 “After my very first call, I felt so much better about myself”